tbm/homepage/README.md

 This is the source for my personal homepage at <http://www.cyrius.com/>

 I am currently in the process of converting this site to [nanoc](http://nanoc.ws/).
+Everything has been converted to nanoc except for the blog.

 ## Requirements